compulim/docs/testframework.md

 ### Pluses

 * Can be easily code-converted from Mocha `describe().it('should')` style
+* Excellent tooling
+  * CLI with watching and incremental testing supported
+  * On-the-fly Visual Studio Code [extension](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest)
 * Tests React by pairing server-side rendering (into strings) and snapshot testing
-* Although Jest is based on Jasmine, it is moving away from Jasmine
+* Although Jest is based on Jasmine, it planned to move away from it

 ### WTF?
 No browser testing?